ProfessionalCSharp/ProfessionalCSharp6/README.md

 Code samples for the Wrox book Professional C# 6 and .NET Core 1.0

-Samples are in the progress to be updated for RTM of .NET Core 1.0.
+Samples are in the progress to be updated for the release of .NET Core 1.0.
 To compile and run the samples you need:

 * Visual Studio 2015
 * Visual Studio 2015 Update 3